 Katherine’s Coaching Approach

 Katherine is a master profiler.
-Her vast knowledge of many systems and personality typologies enables her to effortlessly track your words, expressions, phrases, tone, and body language in a way that will help you identify and work with your Enneagram Type, Tritype®, and Instinctual Stacking, which will help you confirm your Truetype™.
+Her vast knowledge of many systems and personality typologies enables her to effortlessly track your words, expressions, phrases, tone, and body language in a way that will help you identify and work with your Enneagram Type, Tritype®, and Instinctual Stacking.

 Her In-depth Inquiry Process helps you discover new ways of working with old problems.
 She works to quickly and radically deepen your understanding of yourself and others, empowering you to develop the critical self-awareness needed to live a more fulfilling life.
 Learn more about Katherine's approach to coaching.